The Boy (2016 film)

 The Boy is a 2016 horror film directed by William Brent Bell and written by Stacey Menear.
 The film stars Lauren Cohan and Rupert Evans.
 It is an international co-production between China and the United States.
 Filming began on March 10, 2015, in Victoria, British Columbia.
 STXfilms released The Boy in the United States on January 22.
-The film grossed $64 million worldwide on a $10 million budget.
+The film received mixed to negative reviews from critics and grossed $64 million worldwide on a $10 million budget.
 A sequel, Brahms: The Boy II, was released on February 21, 2020.

 Plot

 Greta Evans, an American travelling in the United Kingdom, is hired as a nanny by the elderly Heelshires.
-The couple introduce Greta to her charge, a doll named Brahms, which the Heelshires treats as if it were their real son.
+The couple introduce Greta to her charge, a doll named Brahms, which the Heelshires treat as if it were their real son.
 They coach Greta on taking care of Brahms and their house while they are on holiday.

 Greta ignores the rules.
 She regularly calls her sister, who tells her that Greta's abusive ex-boyfriend Cole has been trying to find out where she is.
 Malcolm, the Heelshires' "grocery boy", stops by often, and Greta learns from him that the real Brahms was killed in a fire 20 years ago on his eighth birthday.
 Malcolm asks Greta out and she accepts.
 While showering for her date, her dress and jewellery vanish.
 She investigates a noise in the attic, but ends up getting trapped and inadvertently knocked unconscious, missing her date.
 She explains to Malcolm what happened, and they discuss the real Brahms, whom Malcolm says Mr. Heelshire described as "odd".

 Strange events occur.
 Greta locks herself in her room.
 She then finds a peanut butter and jelly sandwich outside her door and a child's voice promises he will be good.
 Greta begins to take the rules seriously.

 She realizes that the doll only moves when she is not in the room with him.
-Malcolm informs Greta that a girl Brahms was friends with was found in the forest with her skull crushed.
+Malcolm informs Greta that a girl Brahms was friends with (named Emily Cribbs) was found in the forest with her skull crushed.
 Afterwards, the Heelshires' house was burnt down with him in it.
 Malcolm warns her not to stay but Greta feels obligated to care for Brahms, believing that the child's spirit is possessing the doll.
 The Heelshires write a goodbye letter to Brahms before drowning themselves.